William Snook: Early life

 Snook was born on 3 February 1861 at Belle Vue, then in the parish of St Julian's, Shrewsbury, to Mary (formerly Corfield) and George Snook.
 His father was a quarry owner and highway surveyor.
 Snook attended Admaston College in Shropshire.

 The 1881 census has him at West View House, Copthorne, Shrewsbury, with his parents, maternal grandmother and three younger sisters.
 His occupation is given as "clerk".

 An obituary in the Shrewsbury Chronicle of 23 April 1917 notes that he was 5 ft 5+3/4 in tall, with a 42 in chest.

 Career

 Snook's earliest recorded athletic success was a third place in a quarter-mile race for under-18s at an 1877 Wenlock Olympians meeting, when he ran for Pengwern Boat Club.
 In 1879, he won a half-mile handicap race at the same venue, but it was becoming clear that his aptitude was for the stamina of long-distance races, not the speed of sprinting.
 In the same year he won six of the eight one-mile races he entered.
 He was invited to join Moseley Harriers, in Birmingham, where his team mate, and rival in individual events, was Walter George.
 By early 1885 he had joined Birchfield Harriers, also in Birmingham.

+At the 1880 AAA Championships, Snook finished second behind Charles Mason in the 10 miles event.